July 3, 2025 | 10:20

 Quiz for more best practice and awareness

 A quizzle for the weekend: Which of the following domains is most likely a malicious one?
 Look closely! ԁeutsche-telekom.de sparkasse-ԁarmstadt.de cloud.sessionID.cf.373.tw/323.fra.commerzbank.de Quite simple, some will say.
 Others claim they never fail to phishing mails or open unknown file attachments.
 This always happens to the others!
 Whoever knows such a person may pass this quiz to him or her.
-Read more
+Solution Even if the first two domains seem familiar, they do not lead to where you expect.
+The “d” in deutsche-telekom and sparkasse-darmstadt is a cyrillic “d” and hardly distinguishable from our latin one.
+Technically it is a completely different letter.
+A look into the source code reveals the difference: Read more

 January 4, 2021 | 11:41